websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

 apply plugin: "com.liferay.portal.tools.rest.builder"
 ```

-Your `build.gradle` files in both modules must also declare several dependencies on annotation packages, including the `jackson-annotations` and `swagger-annotations` packages, as well as Vulcan API. <!-- It doesn't seem to be ready yet, but insert a REST Builder to the complete compatibility matrix. --> See the example [`build.gradle` file](./implementing-a-new-api-with-rest-builder/liferay-r3b2.zip/r3b2-impl/build.gradle) for a reference of needed package imports for your module.
+Your `build.gradle` files in both modules must also declare dependencies on the portal release and the Vulcan API.

 ## YAML configuration

-The first step of creating new API with REST Builder is in creating the REST Builder configuration files.
-Open the folder for your `impl` module, and then add two files into it: `rest-config.yaml` and `rest-openapi.yaml`.
-These files must contain all of the information necessary for REST Builder to generate the scaffolding code for your API.
+Your first step is to create the REST Builder configuration files.
+In the `impl` module's root folder, add two files: `rest-config.yaml` and `rest-openapi.yaml`.
+These files must contain all the information necessary for REST Builder to generate the scaffolding code for your API.

-### Add Basic REST Builder Configuration
+### Add REST Builder Configuration

-The most basic configuration belongs in the `rest-config.yaml` file.
-Open this file and add the following fields to it:
+REST Builder configuration belongs in the `rest-config.yaml` file.
+It defines the following fields:

-* **apiDir**: the directory for your Java scaffolding code (in this case, your `api` directory source folder)
+`apiDir`: your Java source code folder

-* **apiPackagePath**: the convention used to place all API packages across all modules
+`apiPackagePath`: the starting Java package path where REST Builder generates code across all modules

-* **baseURI**: the base string to append to the URL for all of the configured APIs in this project
+`baseURI`: the context URL for all APIs in this project

-* **className**: the Java class name for the root resource class (used by JAX-RS)
+`className`: the Java class name for the root resource class (used by JAX-RS)

-* **name**: the JAX-RS name of the API
+`name`: the JAX-RS name of the API

 Define these fields using this structure: